 Here are some good guidelines to keep in mind when planning a Greece vacation.

-If you have four days or less, stick to one place.
+If you have four days or less to travel in Greece, stick to one place.
 This would be a great amount of time for an initial trip to Athens.
 You can even include one day trip like the Oracle of Delphi or a cruise to the nearest three Greek islands.

 If you have a week, you can explore two places.
 Alternatively, you can base yourself somewhere for the week and add in a day trip or two.
 For example, you can spend three days in Athens and then four days on Crete or Rhodes.